 - Specific strategies may be employed (as suggested by SENCO or outside agencies) to support learning.

 - Progress will be reviewed and identified gaps in learning or understanding will be met through additional support or intervention as necessary.

 Depending on your child’s needs they may access one or more of the following types of support with their learning:

-– Delivered by a teacher or most often a Teaching Assistant who has had training to deliver this type of intervention learning.
+- delivered by a teacher or, more often, a Teaching Assistant who has had training to deliver the specific type of intervention learning.